Magnetorheological fluid: Characteristics

-Particle sedimentation
+Surfactants

 Ferroparticles settle out of the suspension over time due to the inherent density difference between the particles and their carrier fluid.
 The rate and degree to which this occurs is one of the primary attributes considered in industry when implementing or designing an MR device.
 Surfactants are typically used to offset this effect, but at a cost of the fluid's magnetic saturation, and thus the maximum yield stress exhibited in its activated state.

-Common MR fluid surfactants

-MR fluids often contain surfactants including, but not limited to: